Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Introduction

-\textbf{Contributions.} By framing our study through the lens of neighbouring datasets, we provide a unified framework that accommodates many frequently studied problems in data processing, allowing us to systematically examine developers' choices and their influence on multiplicity.
+\textbf{Contributions.} By framing our study through the lens of neighbouring datasets, we provide a framework that accommodates many frequently studied problems in data processing, allowing us to systematically examine developers' choices and their influence on multiplicity.
 We then apply the insights derived from this perspective to two well-established subdomains of data processing, active learning and data imputation, highlighting the trends of downstream multiplicity as well as designing new algorithms offering control over multiplicity.
-More specifically, our main contributions are, \begin{enumerate}[leftmargin=*] \item \textbf{Neighbouring Datasets Framework:} A novel unified framework to study the impact of various data processing choices on multiplicity (\S \ref{sec:formalization}).
-We formalize neighbouring datasets for deeper theoretical insights in controlled settings and practical extensions in real-world applications. \item \textbf{Reversed Multiplicity Trends under a Shared Rashomon Parameter:} Theoretical insights into neighbouring datasets and multiplicity reveal a surprising result: under a shared Rashomon parameter, less separability leads to lower multiplicity (\S\ref{sec:theoretical}).
+Our main contributions are, \begin{itemize}[leftmargin=*,nosep] \item \textit{Neighbouring Datasets Framework.} A novel unified framework to study the impact of various data processing choices on multiplicity (\S \ref{sec:formalization}).
+We formalize neighbouring datasets for deeper theoretical insights in controlled settings and practical extensions in real-world applications. \item \textit{Reversed Multiplicity Trend under a Shared Rashomon Parameter.} Theoretical insights into neighbouring datasets reveal a surprising result: under a shared Rashomon parameter, less separability leads to lower multiplicity (\S\ref{sec:theoretical}).
 This reverses expected trends based on prior work~\citep{watson2023predictive,semenova2024path}.
-Without contradicting existing literature, this reversal occurs due to the use of a shared Rashomon parameter across neighbouring datasets, highlighting how these frameworks do not capture multiplicity trends in data processing.

-\item \textbf{Multiplicity and Active Learning:} We investigate active learning from the lens of neighbouring datasets, performing the first empirical study of multiplicity in active learning, as well as using our theoretical insights to propose new multiplicity-aware active learning algorithms (\S \ref{sec:active}).
-Our experiments reveal consistent trends of less separability leading to lower multiplicity, even beyond the assumptions of our theoretical analysis, further strengthening the value of our framework.
+Without contradicting existing literature, this reversal is due to the use of a shared Rashomon parameter across neighbouring datasets, highlighting how existing frameworks are not applicable for data processing. \item \textit{Multiplicity and Active Learning.} We investigate active learning from the lens of neighbouring datasets, performing the first empirical study of multiplicity, as well as using our theoretical insights to propose new multiplicity-aware algorithms (\S \ref{sec:active}).
+Our experiments reveal consistent trends of less separability leading to lower multiplicity, even beyond the assumptions of our theoretical analysis. \item \textit{Multiplicity and Data Imputation.} We repeat our study for another important data processing task, data imputation, and observe a similar set of contributions and trends (\S \ref{sec:imputation}).
+Interestingly, we also find that more missing data amplifies the steerability of the dataset, thus, in turn, giving stronger control to our multiplicity-aware algorithms. \end{itemize}